DnDBeyond/back-end-developer-challenge/README.md

 HP are an abstract representation of a character's life total.
 In D&D a character's HP are calculated in one of two ways.
 Either a random roll of a Hit Die whose number of sides is determined by a character's class for each class level they have, or the player may choose to the rounded up average result of the hit die value for each character level.
 You may choose either method you do not need to do both.
 Also included in the calculation of the character's HP is the character's constitution stat modifer.
 To calculate a stat modifier take the ((statValue - 10)/2) round to the lowest integer.
 In negative numbers this means rounding to the integer further from zero.

-Temporary Hit Points are a special case of hitpoints that are added to the HP total and are always subtracted from first, and they cannot be healed.
+Temporary Hit Points are a special case of hitpoints that are added to the current HP total and are always subtracted from first, and they cannot be healed.
 Temporary hit points are never additive they only take the higher value what exists or what is being "added".

 When a character has resistance to a damage type they receive half damage from that type.

 When a character has immunity to a damage type they receive no damage from that type.

-If you have questions please reach out.
+If you have questions please reach out to your Fandom contact and we will get back to you.